 Students take foreign language in 7th-12th grades.
 They study Latin I in 7th, Latin II in 8th, and have the option of continuing to take Latin in 9th or they can also take French or Spanish.
 Students can also elect to take Greek in 11th and 12th grade.

 Students in 11th-12th grade can choose elective classes in areas of their interest.
-Current elective offerings are Personal Finance, Advanced Art courses, Photography, Graphic Design, Weight Training, Advanced Chemistry, and Advanced Anatomy.
+Current elective offerings are Independent Study, Journalism, Personal Finance, Advanced Art courses, Teacher Assistant, and Weight Training.